 Copyright © Nucleus Medical Media, Inc.

-Adenoidectomy is usually done to remove enlarged adenoids that are causing problems by blocking the nasal passage.
-It may be used to treat long-term sinus infections and recurrent ear infections.
+Adenoidectomy is usually done to remove enlarged adenoids that are causing problems by blocking the nasal passage, or the opening to the sinuses or middle ear.
+It may be used to treat long-term sinus infections and recurrent ear infections or chronic ear fluid.

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as: SmokingDrinking